 On to Part 2

-Clearly Google AdWords is compelling: a 200% average ROI represents an impressive platform for most businesses.
-Make proper exclusions, and test carefully, using the CPM mode.
-Explore all the various features to strictly define your campaign terms.
+Clearly, Google AdWords is compelling: a 200% average ROI represents an impressive platform for most businesses.
+Make proper exclusions, and test carefully using the CPM model.
+Explore all the various features to define your campaign terms strictly.

 Despite our CPM advice above, CPC (or PPC) is useful too.
 In the second installment of this series, we will explain how to set up text ad pay-per-click campaigns on AdWords.

-Note: Marketing is of course only one aspect of your business, though.
-You also want to host your legal data on secure and fast Cloud Servers with Atlantic.Net.
-We pride ourselves with offering the most popular business solutions like cPanel Cloud Hosting and managed cloud hosting.
+Note: Marketing is, of course, only one aspect of your business, though.
+You also want to host your legal data on secure and fast VPS hosting with Atlantic.Net.
+We pride ourselves on offering the most popular business solutions like cPanel VPS Hosting and managed cloud hosting.